sradc/sradc.github.io/_posts/2023-10-29-python-corrset-optimization.md

 ### Optimization 13 - Numba, inline with accumulation instead of arrays

 Where do we go from here?...
 Well, in the code above there's still a fair amount of putting values into arrays, and then passing them around.
-Since we are are taking the effort to optimize this code, we can look at the way corrcoef is computed, and realise that we don't need to build up the arrays `answered_all`, and `user_grand_total`, we can instead accumulate the values, as we loop.
+Since we are are making the effort to optimize this code, we can look at the way corrcoef is computed, and realise that we don't need to build up the arrays `answered_all`, and `user_grand_total`, we can instead accumulate the values, as we loop.

 And here's the code (we've also enabled some compiler optimizations, like disabling `boundschecking` of arrays, and enabling `fastmath`).